pulsejet/nextcloud-oidc-login/README.md

     'oidc_login_redir_fallback' => false,

     // Use an alternative login page
-    // This page will be php-included instead of an redirect if specified
+    // This page will be php-included instead of a redirect if specified
     // In the example below, the PHP file `login.php` in `assets`
     // in nextcloud base directory will be included
     // Note: the PHP variable $OIDC_LOGIN_URL is available for redirect URI